lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 `;
 ```

-For more on conditionals, see [Conditional templates](conditionals).
+For more on conditionals, see [Conditionals](/guide/templates/conditionals).

-For more on using JavaScript to create repeating templates, see [Lists & repeating templates](lists).
+For more on using JavaScript to create repeating templates, see [Lists](/guide/templates/lists).

 ### DOM nodes